fififa/twitter_sentiment_challenge/README_FF.md

 ##Credits

-This code is 100% Siraj baby.
+This code is 100% Siraj baby. and Cristalee whose code I got inspired by.